Falola-Uthman/Falola-Uthman/README.md

 ## Objective

-From a foundation in diverse industries and a Master’s in IT Security from Ontario Tech University in progress,I am keen to apply my expertise in a Security Operations Center role.
+From a foundation in diverse industries and a Master’s in IT Security from Ontario Tech University in progress,I am keen to apply my expertise as a Security Analyst.

 ## Skills